wtripp180901/dawn-hpc/docs/secret-rotation.md

 - [Encrypting Credentials](#encrypting-new-credential)
   - Using Kubeseal to encrypt the newly created credentials.
 - [Updating Secrets](#updating-secrets)
-  - How to rotate new secrets using FluxCD’s GitOps.
+  - How to rotate new secrets using FluxCD's GitOps.
 - [Deleting Old Secrets](#deleting-old-secrets)
   - Some housekeeping steps post secret rotation.
 - [Rotating Compromised Secrets](#rotating-compromised-secrets)